gsmainclusivetechlab/.github/CONTRIBUTING.md

 Include the message `Closes gsmainclusivetechlab/<project>#123` (replacing `123` with the issue number for the feature you are working on) inside your commit message so that Github links the issue and tracks progress correctly.
-You can do that same inside the pull request description, to ensure that your work doesn't go un-noticed!
+You can do the same inside the pull request description, to ensure that your work doesn't go un-noticed!

 Changes which are merged into the `develop` branch are continuously deployed to